AusClimateService/npcp/reports/phase1/phase1_report.md

 at multiple timescales (daily, monthly, seasonal and annual;
 [Mehrotra and Sharma 2015](https://doi.org/10.1016/j.jhydrol.2014.11.037)).

-Each of the methods is described in more detail below.
+Each of the methods is described in more detail below, including details of the implementation choices and custom settings used in this particular study.

 ### 2.1.
 ECDFm